Blue Water Policy of Portuguese in India

 The Dutch won Cochin against the Portuguese in 1663.
 The Salsette and Bassein Islands were occupied by Peshwa Bajirao in 1739.

-Because of the defeats against other European nations like English, Dutch, and Mumbai given as a dowry to English, the Portuguese were now only left with Goa, Daman, and Diu till 1961 AD.
+Because of the defeats against other European nations like the English, Dutch, and Mumbai given as a dowry to the English, the Portuguese were now only left with Goa, Daman, and Diu till 1961 AD.

 FAQ